MegApril/police-staffing-analysis/README.md

 The way which agencies are directed to allocate their time determines how workload metrics influence staffing hours[[2]](#2).
 Each agency will have unique needs based on the demographics of the population the department is serving, geographical factors, and distribution of the workforce by skill, rank, and seniority.
 A few examples of possible benchmarks are provided, but would normally be dictated by department leaders, policy makers, and the community.

 ### On-Duty Time Allocations
-- Patrol time should have 40% available for activities outside of CFS
+- Patrol time should have ~60% of their time allocated for estimated CFS, leaving 40% of time available for use at the officers discretion.
 ### Staffing Levels
-- The number of officers the department employs should allow for 60% of total workforce to be assigned to patrol, and for 60% of patrol time to be allocated to CFS.
+- The number of officers the department employs should allow for 60% of the total workforce to be assigned to patrol.
 ### Training
 - Each officer should complete 64.5 hours of training a year specific to the needs of the community.
 Some areas to consider might be language needs, special training based on geographical factors, (harbor, mountainous regions, etc.), or technological advances.
 - There should be clear plans and training taking place to ensure smooth transitions when leadership retires or is promoted.